 The Yanomami benefactors of our projects live in a region known as the Upper Orinoco of Venezuela.
 These communities are at the interface of practicing traditional customs while navigating their rapidly evolving integration with the national society.
 The Yanomami critically need support to protect their way of life and maintain the health and welfare of the more vulnerable, less frequently contacted communities of the interior.

-Communities on the front lines of disease outbreaks are critical in saving lives as well as protecting the more vulnerable and isolated communities.
+Yanomami communities at the gateway of their territory have a critical role managing disease outbreaks and protecting the more vulnerable and isolated communities.
 Limited resources and lack of reliable communication puts many communities at risk of devastating epidemics including Covid-19.

 Our projects will enhance monitoring of Yanomami health situations leading to improved disease surveillance and medical response times, as well as limit the spread of infectious through culturally sensitive public health training and workshops.
 Furthermore, our support will facilitate reliable emergency transportation of patients and medical personnel to outpatient clinics.